Appointments

 How do I make an appointment?

-Morning – Patients can come to the surgery between 8 am to 10.30 am in the morning Monday to Friday to see a Clinician Face to Face.
+Monday – Friday , Patients can come to the surgery between 8 am to 10.30 am to see a Clinician Face to Face.
 The Clinician will start to see patients from 9 am.

 We are unable to book a Telephone Consultation with one of our clinicians multiple days in advance, we are only currently working on a DAY to DAY basis.